3MFConsortium/spec_materials/3MF Materials Extension.md

 A \<texture2dgroup> element acts as a container for texture coordinate properties.
 The order of these elements forms an implicit 0-based index that is referenced by other elements, such as the \<object> and \<triangle> elements.
 It also specifies which image to use, via texid.
 The referenced \<texture2d> elements are described below in [Chapter 6.
 Texture 2d](#chapter-6-texture-2d).

-The texture’s alpha channel is assumed to be fully opaque (alpha = #FF) unless specified otherwise.
+The texture’s alpha channel is assumed to be fully opaque (alpha = #FF) except when used inside a <multiproperties> element.

 The displaypropertiesid attribute references a \<displayproperties> group containing additional properties that describe how best to display a mesh with this material on a device display.
 A \<texture2Dgroup> describes a set of surface color properties and MUST NOT reference translucent display properties.
 To achieve a translucent effect through a texture, a multi-properties group MUST be used instead.
 For more information, refer to [Chapter 7.
 Display Properties Overview](#chapter-7-display-properties-overview).